andybuzzi/professional-readme-generator/readme.md

 ## Usage

 As a developers many times part of our jobs is to come up with a good readMe.
-This application has been made to help developers to uptimize their time and have a professional readMe created in minutes with all the information needed just answering a few questions.
+This application has been made to help developers to optimize their time and have a professional readMe created in minutes with all the information needed just answering a few questions.

 Below screenshots of some of the features for reference.